Oakmark says sold Dell shares, following Blackstone lead

-(Reuters) - A top Oakmark Funds portfolio manager said Wednesday that several of the funds sold their shares in Dell Inc DELL.O after private equity firm Blackstone Group LP (BX.N) ended its pursuit of the computer maker.
+April 24 (Reuters) - A top Oakmark Funds portfolio manager said Wednesday that several of the funds sold their shares in Dell Inc after private equity firm Blackstone Group LP ended its pursuit of the computer maker.

 Blackstone’s decision eased the way for plans by company founder Michael Dell to take the company private.